rebel47/Food-Locha/README.md

 ## Technologies Used
 - **Streamlit:** For the interactive web interface
 - **Pillow & pillow-heif:** For image processing and HEIC support
-- **Google Gemini Pro Vision API:** For image analysis and calorie estimation
+- **Google Gemini 1.5 Flash:** For image analysis and calorie estimation
 - **googletrans:** For language translation
 - **Python-dotenv:** For environment variable management